Maintenance is understood to mean everything necessary in terms of food, accommodation, clothing, and medical care.

 What are the key elements in the procedure?

-Applications are processed through a juicio verbal (oral hearing).
-If maintenance is claimed as a complementary measure to legal separation or divorce, or parent‑child measures in the event of a break-up of the couple, it is processed jointly with said proceedings, through a juicio verbal with some special features.
+Applications are processed through an oral hearing (juicio verbal).
+If maintenance is claimed as a complementary measure to legal separation or divorce, or parent-child measures in the event of a break-up of the couple, it is processed jointly with said proceedings, through an oral hearing with some special features.

 The claim must be submitted personally by the party concerned, except where the latter is a minor, in which case the application must be made by the person legally responsible for the minor, the public prosecutor’s office (el Fiscal) or the child protection agency.
 However, the claim may be filed using representation, provided that the representative has been granted power of attorney in the presence of a notary, a court clerk or the consul at any Spanish diplomatic mission abroad.